 As a mission-driven organization, we are guided by what is best for our patients and residents.
-Their physical, social and psychological well-being is our chief concern, and has been for nearly 115 years.
+Their physical, social and psychological well-being is our chief concern, and has been for more than 115 years.

 We recognize that there are many relationships that are critical to our success and long-standing reputation as a trusted leader in senior care.
 Our elders and their families, staff, health care agencies, hospitals, board members, donors, volunteers and the community as whole, are central to realizing our mission.